treslines/candlestick_checker/README.md

 boolean isTripleBullish = CandleStickFactory.triple(candles).isBullish();

 if(isSingleBullish || isDoubleBullish || isTripleBullish){
-  // if you are in a downtrend and your your trending signal are indicating
+  // if you are in a downtrend and your trending signal are indicating
   // a possible turn over to an uptrend, this could be the right moment to
   // buy a position.
 It should act as a reinforcement of your indicators